UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

     When you *fork* a repository, you make a copy of that repository in your own (Github) account.

     When you have made changes that you believe the rest of the community will want to adopt, you make a *pull request* to the original project.
-The maintainers of that project than have the option of accepting your changes, in which case your changes will become part of that project.
+The maintainer(s) of that project than have the option of accepting your changes, in which case your changes will become part of that project.

     This is how we will be working in this class.
 When you want feedback on your work, you will make a *pull request* to the instructors.

 .. nextslide::

 Our class materials reside in a repository on *Github* in the *UWPCE-PythonCert* organization:

 .. figure:: /_static/remotes_start.png
     :width: 50%